-Even though it is possibly the most important document a company will ever put into effect, many business owners learn all too late the importance of drafting and tailoring their corporation’s bylaws, or, if establishing a limited liability company, their company’s operating agreement.
+Even though it is possibly the most important document a company will ever put into effect, many business owners learn too late the importance of drafting their corporation’s bylaws, or, if establishing a limited liability company, their company’s operating agreement.
 While bylaws and operating agreements are private, internal documents that do not have to be filed with any state or government entity, failing to create and adopt the provisions of these documents leave businesses no choice but to follow the default rules set out by their applicable state statutes.
 For this reason, care and attention should be given to craft these documents to provide clear procedures to accomplish a company’s present and future objectives.

 Present Goals and Relationships

 One way to think of corporate bylaws and operating agreements is as constitutions and playbooks for achieving your company goals.
 These documents address in the beginning who will own the company and in what proportions, who will control the company, and how important business decisions will be made.
 Each company founder should carefully consider the value they bring to the table, have clear goals in mind for the direction of the company, and know the role they would like to play within it.
-After sharing this information with the other founders, a mutual understanding must be reached regarding how the company’s operations will align with each individual’s personal goals.
+After sharing this information with the other founders, a mutual understanding must be reached regarding how the company’s operations will align with everyone’s personal goals.